-Sharing skin care products with friends will likely do more harm than good.
+To put it simply, sharing skin care products with friends will likely do more harm than good.
 It is only natural for skin care products to come in contact with germs and bacteria; on each square centimeter of your skin, there are about 1,500 bacteria.
-Individual products invite unique problems for both you and your friend.
+Individual products invite unique problems for both you and your friends.

 What to Avoid Sharing

 Items to particularly avoid sharing include anything in a jar, lip products, eye products and makeup, and applicators.
 Skin and beauty products may come into contact with bodily fluids including tears, mucus, saliva, blood, or pus.
 To be safe, you should really avoid sharing anything.

 Certain types of jars lack airtight packaging and can become an ideal breeding ground for bacteria.
 Dipping an additional set of germs from the second pair of hands into a jar of the product can wreak havoc on both your friend’s skin and your own.
 Oftentimes, brushes and sponges are forgotten to be cleaned, thus increasing the chances of bacteria being spread.
 These are just a few examples.